mramshaw/vgo/README.md

 them in order to get a 'clean' build.
 I would prefer that this should be under developer control - and more transparent.

+[Probably this is a use case for `go mod vendor` although that is just a guess for now.]

 I will use the `main.go` file from my [UI repo](http://github.com/mramshaw/ui) for testing.

 [The dependencies for this are tricky so it is a good initial test.]